Agoric/documentation/main/guides/coreeval/proposal.md

 # Code the Proposal

-You will need to write a proposal script that requests storageNode powers and passes them to the contract via privateArgs.
-For example, [here](https://github.com/Agoric/agoric-sdk/blob/master/packages/inter-protocol/test/psm/gov-add-psm.js) is the proposal we created for the PSM contract:
+You will need to write a proposal script that runs the contract, and possibly does additional things depending on your needs.
+(Usually these additional things will be dependent on a governance vote.)
+For example, [here](https://github.com/Agoric/agoric-sdk/blob/master/packages/inter-protocol/test/psm/gov-add-psm.js) is a proposal Agoric created for the PSM contract:

 ```jsx
 /* global startPSM */